AcalaNetwork/truffle-tutorials/hello-world/README.md

 truffle create contract HelloWorld
 ```

-This command created a `HelloWorld.sol` file with a skeleton smart contract within `contracts` directory.
-First line of this smart contract should specify the exact version of Solidity we will be using, which is `0.8.9`:
+This command created a `HelloWorld.sol` file with a skeleton smart contract within `contracts`
+directory.
+First line of this smart contract should specify the exact version of Solidity we will be
+using, which is `0.8.9`:

 ```
 pragma solidity =0.8.9;
 ```

 Now let's add a public `helloWorld` variable and assign a `Hello World!` value to it in the
 beginnging of the smart contract.
-We sould also remove `public` visibility setting of the
+We should also remove `public` visibility setting of the
 `constructor()` as the compiler ignores it anyway.
 Replace the body of the smart contract with the
 following code: